-Checking HBM Torque Sensors Using the Shunt Signal and the Zero Point Users often ask whether they need to continue using a torque sensor that has not been in use for an extended period of time.
-As a result, HBM has extensively investigated the behavior of torque sensors.
-The only way to be absolutely sure is by having it checked and calibrated in a DakkS (German Calibration Service)-accredited calibration laboratory, like the one at HBM.
-In most cases, however, getting a quick assessment for less critical measurements is required.
-This technical article provides users with practical tips for checking torque sensors using the shunt signal and the zero point as explained using the example of the T40B torque sensor.
-With respect to the center frequency, the statements apply mutatis mutandis to all measurement sensors.
+Checking HBM torque flanges using the shunt signal and the zero point

+Users often ask whether they may continue using a torque flange that has not been in use for an extended period of time.
+For this reason, HBM has extensively investigated the behavior of torque flanges.

+The only way to be absolutely sure is by having it checked and calibrated in a DakkS (German Calibration Service)-accredited calibration laboratory, eg at HBM.
+In most cases, however, getting a quick assessment for less critical measurements is what is required.

+This technical article provides users with practical tips for checking torque flanges using the shunt signal and the zero point, explained using the example of the T40B torque flange.
+With respect to the center frequency, the statements apply mutatis mutandis to all measurement flanges.
 Settings for downstream electronics have not been taken into account and need to be considered separately.

+Shunt signal

-Shunt Signal All HBM torque sensors with contactless measurement signal transmission (i.e. T40B, T12) have a shunt signal [1].
-It is approximately 50% of the nominal (rated) measuring range and is an absolute value (eg N•m) specified on the type plate and in the manufacturing certificate.
-When this shunt signal is used for checking a torque sensor, actual shunting is carried out on the rotor of the measurement shaft.
+All HBM torque flanges with contactless measurement signal transmission (eg T40B, T12) have a shunt signal [1].
+It is approx. 50% of the nominal (rated) measuring range and is an absolute value (eg N•m) specified on the type plate and in the manufacturing certificate.

+When this shunt signal is used for checking a torque flange, actual shunting is carried out on the rotor of the measurement shaft.
 This means that a fixed resistor is electronically connected in parallel to a bridge arm of the Wheatstone Bridge circuit.
 The resulting bridge unbalance value is converted to the shunt signal specified on the type plate using the data resulting from the mechanical calibration on our accredited calibration machine (see fig. 1).
 In general, the resulting values are "non-uniform" and the shunt signals differ from transducer to transducer.

 25 kN•m torque reference standard measurement system.
 One of a total of 4 accredited torque reference standard measurement systems at HBM.

 The shunt signal serves two purposes:

-- 1. Adjustment of downstream instruments and adaptation to the individual torque transducer - 2.
-Checking and monitoring of torque transducers in conjunction with zero point monitoring Relevance of the Shunt Signal and Zero point - Example: T40B
+- 1. Adjustment of downstream instruments and adaptation to the individual torque transducer. - 2.
+Checking and monitoring of torque transducers in conjunction with zero point monitoring.

+Relevance of the shunt signal and zero point - Example: T40B

-The shunt signal is connected.
-We recommend that you do not load the measurement sensor when activating the shunt signal.
-When using the shunt and zero signal to check and monitor the T40B, we recommend that you return it to HBM for testing if the following changes occur: - Deviation of the zero signal when the transducer is not mounted > ± 1 % (> ± 40 Hz), i.e. zero point not within the frequency range of 9,960 Hz to 10,040 Hz at 10,000 Hz center frequency - Zero signal variation resulting from mounting $> \pm 3 \%$ ( $> \pm 150$ Hz). - Additional change in zero signal after balancing of the zero signal variation resulting from mounting > ± 1 % (> ± 50 Hz) - Deviation of the shunt signal > ± 0.1% compared to the value specified on the type plate or manufacturing certificate
+The shunt signal is connected in addition.
+Therefore, we recommend not to load the measurement flange when activating the shunt signal.

+When using the shunt and zero signal to check and monitor the T40B, we recommend that you return it to HBM for testing if the following changes occur:

+- Deviation of the zero signal when the transducer is not mounted $> \pm 1 \%$ ( $> \pm 40 \text{ Hz}$ ), ie zero point not within the frequency range of 9,960 Hz to 10,040 Hz at 10,000 Hz center frequency. - Zero signal variation resulting from mounting > ± 3 % (> ± 150 Hz). - Additional change in zero signal after balancing of the zero signal variation resulting from mounting $> \pm 1 \%$ ( $> \pm 50 \text{ Hz}$ ). - Deviation of the shunt signal > ± 0.1% compared to the value specified on the type plate or manufacturing certificate.